thrasher-corp/gocryptotrader/docs/ADD_NEW_EXCHANGE.md

 ## How to add a new exchange

+This document is from a perspective of adding a new exchange called FTX to the codebase:

-### run exchange_template.go which automatically creates files & inbuilt functions
+### Run exchange_template.go which automatically creates files & inbuilt functions

 #### Linux/OSX
 GoCryptoTrader is built using [Go Modules](https://github.com/golang/go/wiki/Modules) and requires Go 1.11 or above